-- When the sugar syrup reaches about 225 degrees, start whipping your whites.
+- When the sugar syrup reaches about 230 degrees, start whipping your whites at medium speed and then increase to high speed once they get a little foamy.
 Ideally, they’ll be at medium peaks when your sugar reaches 240-244.
 You might need to play around with this a little bit.

-- When the sugar is about 2 degrees cooler than you want it, carefully remove from the stove, turn the burner off (I forget, sometimes), and turn the mixer speed down to medium.
+- When the sugar mixture is about 2 degrees cooler than you want it, carefully remove from the stove, turn the burner off, and turn the mixer speed down to medium.

-- When all the syrup is in, crank that puppy back up to high speed and whip until cool.
+- When all the syrup is in, turn the mixer back up to high speed and whip until cool.
 Add flavorings, and there you have it.
 Italian Meringue.
 Yay!

 - frost a cake (use a torch to brown the meringue)

 - top a pie (again, a torch comes in handy here)

 - whip in sifted cocoa powder or some chocolate syrup, to taste, for a chocolate meringue

 - whip cool butter into the meringue, a bit at a time, to make Italian buttercream